-You should have high altitude experience as well as practical knowledge of technical objectives.
-Ama Dablam requires acclimatization, so expeditions should plan on extended time in the Himalayas getting used to the environment and atmosphere.
+You should have high-altitude experience as well as practical knowledge of technical objectives.
+Ama Dablam requires acclimatization, so expeditions should plan on extended time in the Himalayas to get used to the environment and atmosphere.

 The climb itself is graded at 5.7, though it can feel much more difficult.
 With the ice, some of the cruxes of your climb will present tiring hazards, so remain calm and patient.

 Some points along the route may be relatively easy in grade (4.11, give or take), but it is always recommended to follow safety protocol and rope up as necessary.
 Always.

 For all the reasons listed above, it is always necessary to hire a certified mountain guide for climbing Ama Dablam.
 In compromising situations for a month-long stretch, knowing someone is qualified to support and encourage you is more important than any other aspect of your program.